a740g/QB64-MOD-Player/README.md

 - No dependency on 3rd party libraries
 - Support all MOD types (1 - 99 channels, 31 samples etc.) - WIP
 - Support all effects - WIP
-- No mixing code - depend on QB64 internal sound engine mixer - FAIL [No _NEWSOUND in QB64]
+- Depend on QB64 internal sound engine mixer - FAIL [No _NEWSOUND in QB64 among other things]
 - Easy plug-n-play API - WIP

 ## Bibliography